Chebbyyy/Answer.sql/README.md

 📘 E-commerce Store Database
-1. Overview
+✨ 1.
+Overview

-This project implements a relational database management system (DBMS) for an E-commerce Store using MySQL.
+This project implements a Relational Database Management System (DBMS) for an E-commerce Store using MySQL.
 The schema is designed to handle users, products, orders, payments, reviews, and other essential components of an online store.

 The database ensures data integrity with proper constraints and supports common e-commerce operations such as browsing products, managing inventory, placing orders, and tracking deliveries.

-2. Features of the Schema
+⚙️ 2.
+Features of the Schema

-Well-structured tables: Users, Products, Orders, Payments, Reviews, Categories, Suppliers, etc.

-Constraints:
+🗂️ Well-structured tables

+users, user_profiles, roles, orders, order_items, products, categories, suppliers, payments, reviews, wishlists, etc.

+🔒 Constraints

 PRIMARY KEY on all tables